Frequently Asked Questions

 Technologists at TWI have developed a tell-tale system

-to reveal any potentially detrimental inconsistencies in electron beam welding of components.
+to reveal any potentially detrimental inconsistencies in electron beam welding

 In the last 30 years, electron beam welding has developed from a technique used only in the aerospace and nuclear industries, to a versatile production tool used to join a wide variety of materials, in thicknesses from hundredths of a millimetre to hundreds of millimetres.